Future of PC game? What is it? What should we expect?

 167

 PC manufacturers have been desperate to get their machines into our living rooms for years.
-They’ve tried producing smaller, sexier devices, aping the design sensibilities of dedicated games consoles, and making them look functional and discreet like DVD players or set-top boxes.
+They’ve tried producing smaller, sexier devices, aping the design sensibilities of dedicated game consoles, and making them look functional and discreet like DVD players or set-top boxes.
 But primarily, they have failed: most of us still keep our PCs on a desk, in a bedroom, study, or office space.
 So the big question is, what is the future of PC games?
 (PC stands for computer)

 future game